Chapter Two- "Tantalus"

 now Tantalus is boinked;

-remove the fine Falernian wine from play;
+move the fine Falernian wine to Limbo;

 really have the parser notice the jug of vinegar;